Fujikawa Collection (Old Japanese Medical Books Collection)

 ● "Digital Fujikawa - History of Medicine in Japan" cooperation project

 Kyoto University Library Network and Keio University Media Center launch the "Digital Fujikawa - History of Medicine in Japan" cooperation project and release its trial site from September 28, 2018.
-"Digital Fujikawa" is a virtual integration of the collection of Dr. Yu Fujikawa, which are dispersed in both libraries, using "International Interoperability Image Framework(IIIF)".
+"Digital Fujikawa" is a virtual integration of the collection of Dr. Yu Fujikawa, which are dispersed in several academic libraries, using "International Interoperability Image Framework(IIIF)".

 The URL for "Digital Fujikawa" is as follows.